Varieties of Pepper Plants

 they ripen.
 The fruit starts out as green or yellow, ripening into a Mars-like

 red color.
-Peperoncini are delicious in Mediterranean salads, pastas and
+Pepperoncini are delicious in Mediterranean salads, pastas and

-Poblano - As far as hot peppers go, Poblanos are on the mild side.
+Poblano / Ancho - As far as hot peppers go, Poblanos are on the mild

+side.
 But, they are tasty.
 They are the main ingredient in chile rellenos.
-Poblano

-peppers are wonderful roasted and peeled.
-Mature fruit measures 6 inches
+Poblano peppers are wonderful roasted and peeled.
+Mature fruit measures 6

-long and 3 inches wide, and are reddish-brown when ripe.
+inches long and 3 inches wide, and are reddish-brown when ripe.
+They are

 Serrano Chili - One of the hottest around, Serrano Chili